 Did you know there are over 200 myths from all over the world about a major Flood?
-If a worldwide Flood never happened, then why are there so many stories about it?Plan Your Visit
+If a worldwide Flood never happened, then why are there so many stories about it?Ticket Options

 Since the Bible is God’s Word, we can know that the true account was recorded by Moses and is found in Genesis 6–9.
 The many flood myths are retellings of the real event that have been distorted through centuries of passing down information.
 The earliest records of the event date back two millennia before Jesus was born.